 The Charles S Price was built in 1910 at Lorain, Ohio.
 A steel bulk freighter, measuring 524 x 54 by Mahoning Steamship Co.
 6,322 tons gross.
 The Price was officially listed as lost in Lake Huron, approximately 8 miles north of Port Huron, with all hands, 27 men, and one woman.
 Capt.
 W. M Black, Chief Eng.
 John Groundwader.
 Its cargo was listed as coal.
 (2)

 The Wexford Grounds in Canada

-Three years later, salvage operations were attempted on the Price by two companies.
+Two companies attempted salvage operations on the Price three years later.
 Both abandoned the attempt.
-While the mystery of the ship’s identity floating upside down was solved, another mystery remains unsolved to this day.
-How did it happen that several bodies found along the Canadian shore were identified as from the Price’s crew, but they were wearing life belts bearing the name Regina?
+While the mystery of the ship’s identity floating upside down was solved, another mystery remains unsolved.
+How did it happen that several bodies found along the Canadian shore were identified as from the Price’s crew, but they were wearing life belts bearing Regina?

 The White Hurricane